across the world

 2. Not Falling Behind

 Suppose the monthly bank reconciliation for your company takes 3-4 hours to complete; however, you’re not getting anywhere.
 In that case, it may be easier to find an hour a week or 2 hours every two weeks to perform more frequent reconciliations.
-It sounds counter-intuitive, but the risk is that you fall a few months behind and then you’re looking at several days of work to get caught up, which is even harder to find time to do.
+It sounds counter-intuitive, but the risk is that you fall a few months back.
+If you’re looking at several days of work to get caught up, it becomes even harder.

 3. Unauthorized Withdrawals